Endpoint Privilege Management: The local admin rights dilemma

 • Defining policies to control and elevate applications

-While Intune EPM handles the basic requirements of a privilege management solution, it misses out on a lot of vital functionality and security controls that we will look at in part 2.
+While Intune EPM handles the basic requirements of a privilege management solution, it misses out on a lot of vital functionality and security controls that we will look at in Endpoint Privilege Management: Filling the gaps in Intune (Part 2).

 Recent Topics